 In sentence A the word "country" is the head of a simple noun phrase, and China is indeed an instance of the class Country.
 In sentence B, noun phrase analysis can detect that "country" is not the head of a noun phrase, so Garth Brooks won't be extracted as the name of a country.
-The Extractor uses the Brill tagger [6] to assign part-of-speech tags and identifies noun phrases with regular expressions based on the part-of-speech tags.

 Let's consider a rule template (Figure 1) and see how it is instantiated for a particular class.
 The Bootstrapping module generates a rule for City from this rule template by substituting "City" for "Class1", plugging in the plural "cities" as a constraint on the head of NP1.
-This produces the rule shown in Figure 3.
+This produces the rule shown in Figure 4.
 Bootstrapping also creates a similar rule with "towns" as the constraint on NP1, if the predicate specifies "town" as well as "city" as surface forms associated with the class name.
 Bootstrapping then takes the literals of the rule and forms a set of keywords that the Extractor sends to a search engine as a query.
 In this case, the search query is the phrase "cities such as".

-The Extractor matches the rule in Figure 3 to sentences in Web pages returned for the query.
+The Extractor matches the rule in Figure 4 to sentences in Web pages returned for the query.
 NP1 matches a simple noun phrase; it must be immediately followed by the string "such as"; following that must be a list of simple NPs.
 If the match is successful, the Extractor applies constraints from the rule.
 The head of NP1 must match the string "cities".
 The Extractor checks that the head of each NP in the list NPList2 has the capitalization pattern of a proper noun.
 Any NPs that do not pass this test are ignored.
 If all constraints are met, the Extractor creates one or more extractions: an instance of the class City for each proper noun in NPList2.
-The BNF for KNOWITALL's extraction rules appears in Figure 7.
+The BNF for KNOWITALL's extraction rules appears in Figure 8.

-The rule in Figure 3 would extract three instances of City from the sentence "We service corporate and business clients in all major European cities such as London, Paris, and Berlin."
+The rule in Figure 4 would extract three instances of City from the sentence "We service corporate and business clients in all major European cities such as London, Paris, and Berlin."
 If all the tests for proper nouns fail, nothing is extracted, as in the sentence "Detailed maps and information for several cities such as airport maps, city and downtown maps".